Miss America 1923

-Miss America 1923, the third Miss America pageant, was held at the Million Dollar Pier in Atlantic City, New Jersey on Friday, September 7, 1923.
-The incumbent, 17-year-old Mary Katherine Campbell, retained her title due primarily to her victory in the bathing suit competition exhibiting "an almost perfect figure."
+Miss America 1923, was the third Miss America pageant, held at the Million Dollar Pier in Atlantic City, New Jersey on Friday, September 7, 1923.

+At the conclusion of the event, King Neptune crowned the incumbent titleholder Mary Katherine Campbell as Miss America 1923.
 Campbell is the only Miss America to win the title twice.

-She stated that she was very surprised to have won and was rooting for one of the other girls to win.
-Joseph Cummings Chase, a judge at the pageant said, "Miss Campbell is possessed of great vivacity and an inherent shyness that constitute a wonderful combination.
-She is typically American and altogether an ideal type."
+Contestants from 75 cities, states, and titles competed at the event.
+The event was presented by Hudson Maxim dressed as King Neptune.

 Overview

 Organization of pageant

 The pageant consisted of four phases of competition: evening dress (called King Neptune's Court); roller chair parade, bathing girl revue, and the final.
 There was no talent competition at this pageant (this would not become part of the Miss America competition until 1935).

 Judges

 The panel of judges for the national pageant included film director, Penrhyn Stanlaws; painter, Joseph Cummings Chase; glamour artist, J. Knowles Hare; illustrator, Dean Cornwell; and painter and illustrator, Norman Rockwell.